smurferson1/MineControl/README.md

 If you want to see additional donation options, contact the developer.

 ## License
-MineControl is licensed under **Creative Commons CC-BY-SA 4.0** (see License.txt).
+MineControl is licensed under **Creative Commons "CC BY-SA 4.0"** (see License.txt).
 This license is specifically required due to adaptation of certain code from StackOverflow.
 For attribution, see MineControl's About tab, or the source code.

 ## DISCLAIMERS